-A gluten free vegan pizza made with arugula, cauliflower and other veggies, on a bready seasoned crust, topped with arugula, olives, tomatoes, and chickpeas, and dolloped with creamy vegan mozzarella cheese.
+Almond flour pizza crust topped with arugula, cauliflower and other veggies, dolloped with creamy vegan mozzarella cheese.
+Vegan, dairy-free, gluten-free.

 Easy gluten free vegan mozzarella cheese veggie pizza – is that music to your ears?

 Gluten free homemade pizza recipes abound on the internet but many have varying rates of success and require use of a combination of flours.
-Here is a wonderful easy path to a gluten-free pizza – the pizza crust mix by Bob’s Red Mill.
+Here is a wonderful easy path to a gluten-free pizza – use almond flour as your base.

 I topped mine with veggies and a wonderful stretchy vegan mozzarella recipe that tastes so cheesy thanks to nutritional yeast.
 Nutritional yeast is not only deliciously cheesy in flavor but terrifically healthy, full of essential vitamin Bs.

 The two recipes together are fairly easy – the crust dough is stirred up in one bowl, while the stretchy cheese is blend up into a liquid and that liquid warmed up in a saucepan until you have a stretchy delicious cheese ready to plop on top of your pizzas.